 - Systematic generation of 10' x 10' grids (at national level) - Adjustment of grids to provinces and forest types (5' x 5', 2.5' x 2.5', 1.5' x 1.5').
 The 10' x 10' grids, when did not fit according to the number of sample plots, the forest types then the girds were adjusted accordingly to (5' x 5', 2.5' x 2.5', 1.5' x 1.5'). - Calculation of province and forest type wise number of sample plots on the basis of mean biomass and standard deviation using the Win Rock Sample Plot Calculator.
 The mean biomass and standard deviations were taken from the NFMS data 2018.
-Forest types were used as forest strata and the province and forest type wise areas were taken from the 2012 forest mask and forest statistics. - A total of 370 plots (74 clusters) were initially calculated for forest inventory in Punjab (Table 8). - Plotting of sample plots on maps (province wise and forest wise).
+Forest types were used as forest strata and the province and forest type wise areas were taken from the 2012 forest mask and forest statistics. - A total of 465 plots (93 clusters) were initially decided for forest inventory in GB (Table 8).
+However, due to issues of accessibility during winter as well as limited time available for the assignment a total of 239 plots (57 clusters) could be surveyed. - Plotting of sample plots on maps (province wise and forest wise).
 Used the 2012 forest mask (cover map) for laying out and mapping of the sample plots. - Repeating previous inventory plots.
 The sample plots of 2018 forest inventory as well as the provincial forest inventories in KP, GB and Punjab were repeated. - Development of province wise, district wise and cluster wise maps of sample plots.